All Episodes

 Hey, great to be with you.

-Rush is under the weather today, and uh he's uh his his we woke up this morning and his voice was uh absolutely terrible.
+Rush is under the weather today, and we woke up this morning, and his voice was absolutely terrible, even worse than mine.

-They're they're on the outs.
+They're on the outs.

-You know, America actually won a hard fought fight on the Syrian Iraq border at great cost.
+You know, America actually won a hard-fought fight on the Syrian-Iraq border at great cost.

 And what has happened now?

-The Al Qaeda flag is flying over Fallujah, over Ramadi, over all the towns in Western Iraq.
+The Al-Qaeda flag is flying over Fallujah, over Ramadi, over all the towns in Western Iraq.

-because you couldn't get insurance for it anyway, and I drove it across the Jordanian border into Iraq, and I uh visited Rutbar and Ramadi and Fallujah, all those towns in the Western Iraqi desert, and had a grand old time.
+And I drove it across the Jordanian border into Iraq and I visited Rutbah and Ramadi and Fallujah, all those towns in the western Iraqi desert and had a grand old time.

-And I wasn't doing that thing, I wasn't dressed like Robocop or what any or or any of that.
+I wasn't dressed like Robocop or any of that.

-I was walking around in a jaunty blazer and tie uh and slacks and a Western uh uh uh uh uh a citizen from the West, obviously a foreigner could walk around those towns then because America had just shown the world a little bit of shock and awe.
+And a Western citizen from the West, obviously a foreigner, could walk around those towns then because America had just shown the world a little bit of shock and awe.

 And I went back.

-If if you ba there's basically one road running through the western desert of Iraq.
+There's basically one road running through the western desert of Iraq.

-And on my way back to Jordan, because after uh after a while you have enough of the mixed grill in your average Ramadi restaurant, and I was pining for the uh the all you can eat buffet at the uh Grand Hyatt in Amman, so I wanted to get back to civilization again.
+And on my way back to Jordan, because after a while you have enough of the mixed grill in your average Ramadi restaurant, I was pining for the all-you-can-eat buffet at the Grand Hyatt in Amman.

-There's basically one road, one interstate running through the uh Western desert of Iraq, and it was in pretty good shape, except uh where uh where the United States Air Force had left huge craters in various bits of it, and there'd be a burnt-out tank uh blocking the road, and you'd have to drive across the median and uh and and uh drive on the other side of the road to get past the the burnt out tank.
+And it was in pretty good shape, except Where the United States Air Force had left huge craters in various bits of it, and there'd be a burnt-out tank blocking the road, and you'd have to drive across the median and drive on the other side of the road to get past the burnt-out tank.

-Uh that border was being enforced.
+That border was being enforced.

 That's what happened.